Burning Days

 Burning Days (Kurak Günler) is a Turkish-French drama and mystery thriller film, directed by Emin Alper and released in 2022.
-A young prosecutor Emre is transferred to a small town in the Anatolian province and encounters an environmental and corruption scandal around the control of water.
+A young prosecutor Emre is transferred to a small town in Anatolia Province and encounters an environmental and corruption scandal around the control of water.
 The film premiered in the Un Certain Regard program at the 2022 Cannes Film Festival, where it was a nominee for the Queer Palm, before premiering in Turkey at the Antalya Golden Orange Film Festival in October 2022.

 Plot

 Part 1

 Emre, a young lawyer newly appointed as the state prosecutor, is transferred from Ankara to a small town called Yaniklar in Anatolia Province.
-In one of the first scenes he witnesses how the town´s men are pursuing, eventually shooting and dragging the dead boar which they have chased through the streets and alleys of the village.
-Emre receives a friendly welcome by the town´s lawyer Şahin and the dentist, but makes it clear to them that he cannot identify with what they call a harmless local boar hunting tradition.
+In one of the first scenes he witnesses how the town's men are pursuing, eventually shooting and dragging the dead boar which they have chased through the streets and alleys of the village.
+Emre receives a friendly welcome by the town's lawyer Şahin and the dentist, but makes it clear to them that he cannot identify with what they call a harmless local boar hunting tradition.
 He reminds them of the gun law and that shooting rifles within areas of human habitation is forbidden.

 As Emre swims in a local lake Murat Körükçü, editor of the local newspaper appears with his Harley Davidson motorbike introducing himself.
-Besides recommending him where it is safe to swim he tells him that Emre´s predecessor dissapeared without a goodbye; he had suspected that someone was trying to poison him.
+Besides recommending him where it is safe to swim he tells him that Emre's predecessor disappeared without a goodbye; he had suspected that someone was trying to poison him.

 At a dinner with the mayor and the mayor s son, which turns out to be the lawyer Şahin, Emre hears the mayor calling the sinkholes a natural phenomenon independent of the water problem.
 The mayor leaves to attend a problem at the power station, while Şahin encourages Emre to drink more Raki and to take a bath on his roof.
 All of a sudden the dentist arrives with 2 musicians.
 Murat enters and comments on the scene.
 Afterwards they reveal he is the adopted son of the prior mayor.
 When the two mockingly announce that they have invited a "troupe of ladies" to entertain them Emre says this goes too far. Şahin feels offended by Emre s indignation and an argument ensues.
 At this moment Pekmez, a young gypsy girl shyly enters and dances.
 Emre is embarrassed, nauseated, vomits and passes out.